pschiffe/docker-pdns/README.md

 https://hub.docker.com/r/pschiffe/pdns-admin/

 Docker image with [PowerDNS Admin](https://github.com/PowerDNS-Admin/PowerDNS-Admin) web app, written in Flask, for managing PowerDNS servers.
-It needs external mysql server.
+It needs external mysql or postgres server.

 There is also an official image for the pdns-admin on [Docker Hub](https://hub.docker.com/r/powerdnsadmin/pda-legacy).
 That image contains only gunicorn process that handles both - static files and the python app.
 Image in this repo contains uWSGI server handling requests for python app and Caddy web server handling static files and optionally HTTPS with Let's Encrypt.